smart-edge-open/specs/doc/applications/openness_service_mesh.md

 ## Fault Injection

-Fault injection, in the context of Istio, is a mechanism by which failures can be purposefully injected into the service mesh in order to mimic how an application would behave in case failures or degradations are encountered.
-Application developers and cluster administrators can programatically inject faults at the application layer instead of killing pods, delaying packets, or corrupting packets at the TCP layer.
-Istio provisions various APIs to perform fault injections such as: delays, aborts & circuit breakers to the application micro-services deployed in OpenNESS cluster and verify their resiliency.
+Fault injection, in the context of Istio, is a mechanism by which failures can be purposefully injected into the service mesh to mimic how an application would behave in case failures or degradations are encountered.
+Application developers and cluster administrators can programmatically inject faults at the application layer instead of killing pods, delaying packets, or corrupting packets at the TCP layer.
+Istio provisions various APIs to perform fault injections such as delays, aborts, and circuit breakers to the application micro-services deployed in the OpenNESS cluster and to verify their resiliency.

 ### Delays

-Delays are timing failures such as a network latency or overloaded upstreams.
+Delays are timing failures such as network latency or overloaded upstreams.
 A sample rule for traffic delaying coming from the test user `<username>` can be injected by applying the following specification:

 ```yaml
 apiVersion: networking.istio.io/v1beta1